-Convertible debt investment: In the third quarter of 2014, we invested \$12.5 million, in the form of zero coupon convertible debt, in Shorelight Holdings, LLC ("Shorelight"), the parent company of Shorelight Education, a U.S.-based company that partners with leading nonprofit universities to increase access to and retention of international students, boost institutional growth, and enhance an institution's global footprint.
-In 2015, we invested an additional \$15.4 million in convertible notes of Shorelight, increasing the cost basis of our investment to \$27.9 million.
+Convertible debt investment: In 2014 and 2015, we invested \$27.9 million, in the form of zero coupon convertible debt, in Shorelight Holdings, LLC ("Shorelight"), the parent company of Shorelight Education, a U.S.-based company that partners with leading nonprofit universities to increase access to and retention of international students, boost institutional growth, and enhance an institution's global footprint.
 The notes will mature on July 1, 2020, unless converted earlier.

 To determine the appropriate accounting treatment for our investment, we performed a variable interest entity ("VIE") analysis and concluded that Shorelight does not meet the definition of a VIE.
 We also reviewed the characteristics of our investment to confirm that the convertible notes are not in-substance common stock that would warrant equity method accounting.
-After we reviewed all of the terms of the investment, we concluded the appropriate accounting treatment to be that of an available-for-sale security in accordance with ASC 320, Investments-Debt and Equity Securities.
+After we reviewed all of the terms of the investment, we concluded the appropriate accounting treatment to be that of an available-for-sale security.

 The investment is carried at fair value with unrealized holding gains and losses excluded from earnings and reported in other comprehensive income.
 We estimated the fair value of our investment using a Monte Carlo simulation model, cash flow projections discounted at a risk-adjusted rate, and certain assumptions related to equity volatility, default probability, and recovery rate, all of which are Level 3 inputs.
 The use of alternative estimates and assumptions could increase or decrease the estimated fair value of the investment, which would result in different impacts to our consolidated balance sheet and comprehensive income.
 Actual results may differ from our estimates.
-An unrealized pretax gain of \$7.1 million was recorded in other comprehensive income for the twelve months ended December 31, 2015.
 The fair value of the convertible debt investment is recorded in long-term investment.